How Perfumes are Made

 - Perfume is the costliest form of scent with 22% of important oils.

 - Perfume then came into widespread use one of the monarchy.

 - France's King Louis XIV utilized it so much that he was called the perfume king.

 - Some plants, such as lily of the valley, do not produce oils naturally.

 - In fact, only about 2,000 of the 250,000 known flowering plant species have these essential oils.

-Therefore, artificial chemical compounds need to be used to re-create the smells of non-oily substances.
-Some perfume ingredients are animal products.
-Typical plant products include anise, these types of leaf, bergamot, cardamom, cedar wooden, eucalyptus, frankincense, gardenia, geranium, iris, jasmine, lavender, orange, lilac, lily, lily of the valley, magnolia, moss, neroli, orange, orris, patchouli, pine, raspberry, flower, sage, sandalwood, tuberose, vanilla, violet and ylang-ylang.
+Therefore, synthetic chemicals must be employed to re-create the smells of non-oily substances.
+Some perfume ingredients are pet products.
+Typical plant products include anise, these kinds of leaf, bergamot, cardamom, cedar wooden, eucalyptus, frankincense, gardenia, geranium, iris, jasmine, lavender, lemon, lilac, lily, lily of the valley, magnolia, moss, neroli, orange, orris, patchouli, pine, raspberry, rose, sage, sandalwood, tuberose, vanilla, violet and ylang-ylang.

 Perfume is Often Sold in the Run Up to Christmas as a Coffret Set At a Good Price